HISTORY of American Legion Post 50

 The rest of the story -

-Lyle-Brewster Post 50 moved to Peachtree City in the 90's and currently make their home co-located with the Commemorative Air Force (CAF) Dixie Wings at their Hangar, on the Peachtree City Airport property - at 1200 Echo Ct, Peachtree City, GA.
-We meet in the meeting hall in the CAF hanger.
+Lyle-Brewster Post 50 moved to Peachtree City in the 90's and wear they were co-located with the Commemorative Air Force (CAF) Dixie Wings at their Hangar, on the Peachtree City Airport property until the end of 2021 when they moved to a new location within Peachtree City.